-Acts 2:1-4 Pentecost: God the Father and the Son sent the Holy Spirit upon the Apostles and the Blessed Virgin Mary, empowering them to publicly manifest the Catholic Church.
-Isaiah 11:2-3 The Gifts of the Holy Spirit: "The spirit of the Lord shall rest upon Him: a spirit of wisdom and of understanding, a spirit of counsel and of strength, a spirit of knowledge and of fear of the Lord."
+Acts 2:1-4 Pentecost: God the Father and the Son sent the Holy Spirit upon the manifest the Catholic Church.

+Apostles and the Blessed Virgin Mary, empowering them to publicly spirit of wisdom and of understanding, a spirit of counsel and of strength, a spirit of knowledge and of fear of the Lord."
 The prophet Isaiah prophesied 800 years before Christ, telling how we would recognize the Savior.
-When the Holy Spirit comes into our soul in the Sacrament of Baptism, we receive these same Gifts and they are strengthened in Confirmation in order for us to be a disciple of Jesus Christ.
+When the Holy Spirit comes into our soul in the Sacrament of Baptism, we receive these same Gifts and they are strengthened in